Andrew-Haney/DS25_twitoff/DS25_twitoff/README.md

 # DS25_twitoff
-Flask web app to compare twitter users
+Flask web app used to compare Twitter users and then make a prediction as to who tweeted it.